focal-lab/cv4e-website/content/papers/index.md

 | 40       | [Counting Fish with Temporal Representations of Sonar Video](/papers/40.pdf) [(supp)](/papers/40-supp.pdf)                                                                                    | Kai Van Brunt, Justin Kay, Timm Haucke, Pietro Perona, Grant Van Horn, Sara M Beery                       |
 | 42       | [MP3D: Low-Cost 3D analysis of Microplastics with DFF](/papers/42.pdf)                                                                                          | Victor Sim, Josiah O Essiam, Wang Ngai Ng                                                                 |
 | 44       | [Using Deep Learning to Quantify Phenotypic Similarities in Mimic Butterfly Species using Bird, Human, and Butterfly Acuities](/papers/44.pdf) [(supp)](/papers/44_supp.pdf)                  | Michelle J Ramirez                                                                                        |

+## Non-archival papers & abstracts

+The ECCV 2024 Challenge presented a unique opportunity for researchers and practitioners to showcase their expertise in fish species classification in challenging environments using the FishNet dataset.
+The challenge aimed to address the complexities associated with classifying fish species in diverse and demanding conditions, while also tackling the inherent imbalance in the dataset, characterized by a long-tailed distribution.
+## Dates:
+- Dev Phase: Started May 10, 2024.
+- Challenge Phase: Started July 10, 2024.
+- Winner Announcement: September 5, 2024.

+## Dataset

+The FishNet dataset comprises a diverse collection of fish images captured in various environmental conditions, including underwater, low-light, and occluded scenarios.
+The dataset encompasses a wide range of fish species, from common to rare, contributing to its long-tailed distribution.
+Participants will have access to a large-scale annotated dataset for model training and evaluation.

+## Challenge details

+All the details related to the challenge can be found [here.](https://eval.ai/web/challenges/challenge-page/2292/overview)